Photography by Kawika Chetron

 "I forgot to plug in the adapter," she said.
 "I was blow-drying my hair."

-Violet guessed that the young man seated next to her was barely eighteen.
+Violet guessed the young man seated next to her was barely eighteen.
 He looked a bit like the figure in an El Greco painting they would likely see in Toledo—Saint Martin and the Beggar—his long gaunt body, his close-cropped hair.
 Young enough to be my son, she thought.
-There was something about his soft pink lips and clear eyes that made him seem foreign.
+Something about his soft pink lips and clear eyes made him seem foreign.
 She couldn't discern an accent, though his Castillian was impeccable, better than hers, and she had taught Spanish for sixteen years at Montclair Community College.

 Canadian, Violet guessed, pressing at her skirt, as it billowed in the heat.